numbersprotocol/starling-capture/README.md

 ### Verification

 To verify the signature, create the JSON string from the `SortedProofInformation` class and use it as the message.
-A simple example would be provided in the future.
+See the [README](./util/verification/README.md) in `/util/verifcation/` for the Python example.

 ## Development